BlackLionXD/HR_managment_-with_angular-8-Simple-Human-Resource-managment-with-angular-8/README.md

-# Simple Human Resourse Managment ( HR_managment ) website with Angular 8
+# HR_managment_with_angular8/ Human Resourse Managment with angular 8

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.